 - Get involved in hobbies or activities that intrigue you.

 Many people find themselves feeling lonely when they aren’t engaged or happy with their day-to-day activities.

 If you find yourself just going back and forth to work each day without participating in other activities that you are passionate about, it can be difficult to feel satisfied and happy in your own company.

 If you already have a hobby that you have been neglecting, carve out some time in your schedule to engage with it again.
 If you don’t have a hobby, think about activities you’ve always wanted to try!

 If you like sports, look for a local recreational sports league to join.
 If you’ve always wanted to learn how to draw, paint, or cook, take a class at a local studio or school.
 There are endless possibilities if you keep an eye out for them.

-2. Say ‘yes’ more often.
+- Say ‘yes’ more often.

 Another helpful tip for overcoming loneliness is to be more open-minded to social events.
 If you’re introverted, this can be difficult at first, but with some practice, you’ll find that you can make plenty of new friends just by saying ‘yes’ a little more often.